Stargazing in Sonoma County: Where to Go to Get the Best Views

 Roughly six miles southeast of Fort Ross State Historic Park, you’ll find beautiful sky views when facing south and west at the top of Meyers Grade Road.
 To get there, travel roughly seven miles north from the coastal village of Jenner on Highway 1, turn right on Meyers Grade Road, and head roughly two miles to the top.

-Portuguese Beach, Bodega Bay
+Portuguese Beach in Bodega Bay

 Another open-access beach within Sonoma Coast State Park, Portuguese Beach is a lovely, secluded place to spy the open sky.
 Set on a cliff overlooking the powerful waves, the parking lot here is an ideal spot to stargaze at a safe distance from the undertow.

-Night Sky Adventure, Cloverdale
+Night Sky AdventureHealdsburg

 Brothers Dan and Bill Gordon want to help you take a closer look at the night sky.
 April through October, the Gordons set up high-powered telescopes at public music events in Cloverdale, Healdsburg and Windsor.
 You can also book them for your own Private Star Party at your location, or you and a small group (16 people per telescope) can join them at their country observing site about a half-hour from Healdsburg for a Premium Night Sky Tour.
 To book your own Night Sky Adventure, book online or call (707) 708-1570.

-Robert Ferguson Observatory, Kenwood
+Robert Ferguson Observatory in Kenwood

 Set within Sugarloaf Ridge State Park in Kenwood, this is Northern California’s most active public observatory, dedicated to public viewing and education.
 Surrounded by a protective ring of hills that block out light pollution from nearby cities, it’s dark enough here to reveal the night sky in all its dazzling glory.

-The Robert Ferguson Observatory houses several telescopes, and holds a Public Star Party one Saturday night each month.
+The Robert Ferguson Observatory houses several telescopes, and holds a public “star party” one Saturday night each month.

 Get Prepared for Your Stargazing Adventure